apache/spark/docs/sql-ref-null-semantics.md

   +----+---+
   +----+---+

--- The subquery has `NULL` value in the resultset as well as a valid -- value `50`.
+-- The subquery has `NULL` value in the result set as well as a valid -- value `50`.
 Rows with age = 50 are returned.
 SELECT * FROM person
 WHERE age IN (SELECT age FROM VALUES (50), (null) sub(age));